Emergent Continuous Time Crystal in Dissipative Quantum Spin System without Driving: Conclusions

-{\em Discussions.--- }{We have proposed a CTC mechanism resulting from the competition between dissipation-induced decay and interaction-induced spin precession.
-In the past, the general understanding of CTCs mainly focused on the interaction of dissipation-induced decay and driving-induced quantum coherence, but paid less attention to the role of interaction.
-Thus, this is a completely new ergodic-breaking mechanism in which interactions play a crucial role.
-Since there is no external drive, the realized CTC is not subject to heating, so its lifetime can be as long as the system's lifetime.
+In summary, we have proposed a CTC mechanism resulting from the competition between dissipation-induced spin downwards and anisotropic-interaction-induced spin precession or spin fluctuation.
+In the past, the general understanding of CTCs primarily focused on the interplay of dissipation and driving-induced quantum coherence but gave less attention to the role of interaction.
+Therefore, this represents, to the best of our knowledge, a completely new ergodic-breaking mechanism in which interactions play a crucial role.
+Since there is no external drive, the realized CTC is not subject to heating, allowing its lifetime can be as long as the system's.

-This work paves the future explorations of CTCs that is immune to heating in other systems, including Hubbard model \cite{PRA2016Wilson,PRL2016Schir} and Rydberg model \cite{Lee2011PRA,PRA2012Qian,PRL2022Nill,PRL2023Kazemi} using the methods introduced here and other numerical methods \cite{CMF2016PRX, RMP2005scholl,PRL2015Cui,PRL2019Rota,PRL2015Fina} involving quantum fluctuations and correlations.
-The proposed CTC can be experimentally realized in various platforms such as trapped ions \cite{PRR2023Zhang,wang2023absence,debnath2016demonstration,PRX2023ion,zhang2017observation,lu2019global}, providing further motivation to employ dissipations as resources for exploring nonequilibrium quantum dynamics, like quantum synchronization.
-The existence of LC and chaotic phases opens a pathway to investigate reversible to irreversible transitions \cite{reichhardt2022perspective} in dissipative quantum systems.
+This work paves the way for future explorations of CTCs that are immune to heating in other systems, including Hubbard model \cite{PRA2016Wilson,PRL2016Schir} and Rydberg model \cite{PRL2022Nill,PRL2023Kazemi,PRL2019Gambetta} using the methods introduced here and other numerical approaches \cite{CMF2016PRX, RMP2005scholl,PRL2015Cui,PRL2019Rota,PRL2015Fina} involving quantum fluctuations and correlations.
+The experimentally accessible CTC provides further motivation to use dissipations as resources for exploring nonequilibrium quantum dynamics, such as quantum synchronization.
+The existence of CTCs and chaotic phases opens a pathway to investigate reversible-to-irreversible transitions \cite{reichhardt2022perspective} in dissipative quantum systems.